Coastal Rail Trail

 Segments 10 and 11 are two segments of the larger Monterey Bay Sanctuary Scenic Trail, which has been in the works for over 10 years.
 The Monterey Bay Sanctuary Scenic Trail Master Plan was completed in 2013 after extensive public outreach and laid out the plan for a 32-mile trail running the length of Santa Cruz County.
 Once complete, the trail will be within 1 mile of over half of the County’s population.

 This project is being led by the County of Santa Cruz in partnership with the Santa Cruz County Regional Transportation Commission (RTC) as the owner of the rail line, and the City of Capitola.
-Segments 10 and 11 are currently in the preliminary design and environmental review phase, with a Draft Environmental Impact Report (EIR) scheduled for public review in Fall 2023.
-Community meetings to review the proposed design were held in Spring 2022.
+A Final Environmental Impact Report (EIR) for the project was certified by the County Board of Supervisors on March 26, 2024.
+The Board of Supervisors approved the project in the Ultimate Trail Configuration on April 30, 2024.
+Segments 10 and 11 are currently in the final design and right-of-way phases, which are estimated to be complete in 2027.
+Construction is planned for 2027-2030.
+Extensive community engagement has been conducted for the project throughout its development..
 Please check the Documents and Past Public Engagement sections below for information from the meetings.
+Stay abreast of upcoming outreach and engagement opportunities by subscribing to project updates, or check the Upcoming Public Engagement section of the website.

 existing rail trail image